drymon/dmcom/README.md

 # dmcom
-A common code layer which is used for all DryMon projects
+A common layer which is used for all DryMon projects